NoCtrlZ/swish/README.md

 - Don't have extra module
 - Don't be heavy
 ### What I want to say🏴‍☠️
 Sometime other web flamework can't be built because it has `dependencies with nightly modules`.
-Do we have to be an OSS committer?
-WTF.
-And we don't prefer to use left-pad package.
-I'd like to say `we are just programmer not OSS committer nor fucking copy paster!`
+Do we need to be an OSS committer?
+WTF!
+And we also don't prefer to use left-pad packages.
+I'd like to say `we are programmer not OSS committer nor fucking copy paster!`
 ## Loadmap
 - [x] Basic Test Server
 - [x] Client For Test